amber-h/ghc_katas/README.md

 # Grace Hopper Coding Katas

-The katas are organized by language
+The katas are organized by language, as well as year

 Each of the languages will have the same katas

+In each language directory, there is a 2015 and 2016 folder for last years and this years code katas

+For the 2016 code katas, the description of the problem is at the top of each class

 # Java